Curtis Hargrove

 Curtis Hargrove (born March 27, 1989) is a German-born Canadian long-distance charity runner and fundraiser.
 He ran from Port Alberni, British Columbia, to Burbank, California to raise awareness for the work of Angel Magnussen in 2015.
 He walked from Cold Lake, Alberta to the provincial capital of Edmonton in 2013 for YWCA Edmonton's Walk a Mile in Her Shoes event.
 He ran across Canada to raise money for the Stollery Children's Hospital Foundation in 2012-2013.
 In 2007, he ran across the provinces of British Columbia and Alberta to raise funds for the Terry Fox Foundation.
 He has been raising money through endurance since he was 15 years old.
-With his family (in his home community of Cold Lake), he coordinated a 24-hour floor hockey tournament raise money for Sandra Shipclark (who suffers from cerebral palsy) to get a new, up-to-date communication device in 2005.
+With his family in his home community of Cold Lake, he coordinated a 24-hour floor hockey tournament raise money for Sandra Shipclark, a woman with cerebral palsy, to get a new, up-to-date communication device in 2005.